notwa/lips/README.md

 An assembler for the MIPS R4300i architecture, written in Lua.

+This is not a 'true' assembler; it won't produce executable binary files.
+This was intended to assist in hacking N64 games.
+It does little more than output hex.

 Not for production.
 Much of the code and syntax is untested and likely to change.
 Even this README is incomplete.